Local measurements and the entanglement transition in quantum spin chains: On SPT phases

 \section{On SPT phases}

-We start by exploring the consequence of Definition~\ref{def: short range entangled states}, which relies on the minimal locality assumption of a split automorphism.
+We start by exploring the consequence of Definition~\ref{def: short range entangled states}, which relies on the minimal locality assumption of a factorizable automorphism.
 We then turn to the role of the local symmetry and briefly recall the construction of the SPT index, which arises from the action of symmetry on the half-infinite chain, see~\cite{ogata2021classificationsymmetryprotectedtopological, carvalho_classification_2024}.
-This will allow us to describe precisely what we mean by string order and prove Propositon~\ref{prop: string order}.
+This will allow us to describe precisely what we mean by string order and prove Proposition~\ref{prop: string order}.